 Guide (pdf, 157kB), they need to commence the processes for students in need of additional support.

 One of the most important advantages of being a mentor and recognised by the NSWTF as central to the internship agreement is for the mentor to be released from teaching to be able to undertake professional development.
 Mentors have the opportunity to avail themselves of two free days of professional development provided by the university.

 Occupational health and safety induction

 Please ensure that the preservice teacher receives information concerning OH&S policy and practice at the commencement of the placement period.

 The tertiary mentor has responsibility as the University's representative for liaison with schools, mentor teachers and interns.
 Tertiary mentors generally will make at least one liaison visit to each intern placed in schools in the Sydney region and maintain telephone/email contact during the period of the internship.
 The purpose of the visit is to meet with the intern and the mentor/s to ensure that everything is proceeding as would be expected and provide any advice and support that is necessary.

 If concerns are raised about the development of the intern, additional tertiary-mentor visits may be arranged.
 In such cases the procedures for students in need of additional support should be followed, including documenting and communicating concerns, and constructing a remediation plan and timetable (pdf, 84kB).
 Expectations and support will generally be made more explicit.

-Interns comparably with any newly appointed teachers work under the direct control and supervision of the school principal, the school experience coordinator and, where applicable, the specific faculty head teacher.
+Interns comparably with any newly appointed teachers work under the direct control and supervision of the school principal, the school experience coordinator and, where applicable, the specific school head teacher.
 It is assumed they will act in accordance with the roles and responsibilities established for any other teacher in that particular school.
 Detailed information about the expectations of the capabilities and responsibilities of interns is published in the next section.